xerlaet/p2p-client/README.md

 Below are instructions for testing the program with three clients and is easily generalizable to any configuration of your choosing

 ### Step 1: Create the `.torrent` File
 Either find a file to share or generate one.
-This command creates a 10MB file named `test_video.mov`.
+This command creates a 10MB file named `test_video.mov`
 ```bash
 dd if=/dev/zero of=test_video.mov bs=1M count=10
 ```

 With that file, use the provided script to create a torrent file for it.
-This command generates the torrent file `test_video.mov.torrent`.
+This command generates the torrent file `test_video.mov.torrent`
 ```bash
 python create_torrent.py test_video.mov http://127.0.0.1:8000/announce
 ```